Remus Lupin: Harry Potter and the Prisoner of Azkaban

 Remus Lupin first appears in Harry Potter and the Prisoner of Azkaban (1999), as the new Defence Against the Dark Arts professor at Hogwarts.
 He is first seen on the Hogwarts Express, asleep, and "looked as if one good curse would be able to finish him off".
 However, when Dementors appeared in the train, Lupin finally wakes up "holding what seemed to be a handful of flames".
 At the end of the year, Severus Snape, furious over Sirius Black's escape and his resultant loss of the Order of Merlin promised to him by Cornelius Fudge, made public that Lupin was a werewolf, whereupon Lupin resigned in anticipation of the public outcry against a werewolf teaching at Hogwarts.
 During his tenure, he gave Harry private lessons in casting the Patronus Charm, the only known means of defence against Dementors.
 His students, excepting a few from Slytherin, held him in extremely high regard and loved his hands-on teaching style.
 Harry and his friends considered him to have been their best Defence teacher.

 Until the climax of Prisoner of Azkaban, Lupin believed Sirius Black was guilty of murdering 12 Muggles, betraying Lily and James Potter, and killing Peter Pettigrew.
 He eventually discovered the truth — that Sirius was innocent, and the very much alive Peter was the traitor.
 He helped Sirius to explain the truth to Harry, Ron and Hermione in the Shrieking Shack, and they all confronted Peter, who had been disguised for the previous twelve years as Ron's pet rat, Scabbers.
 However, Remus had forgotten to take the Wolfsbane potion, which prevented him from becoming violent while a werewolf.
 While Harry, Ron, and Hermione were distracted by Lupin, Peter assumed his Animagus form and escaped.
+Lupin later resigned from Hogwarts after Snape exposed his werewolf condition.